iudofia2026/youtubedubber.com/frontend/README.md

 - **Job Management**: Complete job history, filtering, status tracking, and individual job detail pages with real API integration.
 - **Payment System**: Complete Stripe integration with credit-based pricing, billing dashboard, and transaction management.
 - **Mobile Optimization**: Comprehensive mobile experience with touch optimization, swipe gestures, haptic feedback, and responsive design.
-- **API Integration**: Complete integration with backend APIs for all functionality.
+- **API Integration**: Partial integration.
+Real endpoints are used for job creation and status; uploads currently use mock PUT endpoints pending switch to signed-upload flow.
 - **Development Mode**: When `NEXT_PUBLIC_DEV_MODE=true`, the app bypasses Supabase auth for testing.
 - **Production Ready**: All components are production-ready and waiting for backend API integration and Supabase configuration.